Convergence of the volume preserving fractional mean curvature flow for convex sets: Abstract

 \section{Abstract}

 We prove that the volume preserving fractional mean curvature flow starting from a convex set does not develop singularities along the flow.
 By the recent result of Cesaroni-Novaga \cite{CN} this then implies that the flow converges to a ball exponentially fast.
-In the proof we show that the apriori estimates due to Cinti-Sinestrari-Valdinoci \cite{CSV2} imply the $C^{1+\alpha}$-regularity of the flow and then provide a regularity argument which improves this into $C^{2+\alpha}$-regularity of the flow.
-The regularity step from $C^{1+\alpha}$ into $C^{2+\alpha}$ does not rely on convexity and can probably be adopted to more general setting.
+In the proof we show that the a priori estimates due to Cinti-Sinestrari-Valdinoci \cite{CSV2} imply the $C^{1+\alpha}$-regularity of the flow and then provide a regularity argument which improves this to $C^{2+\alpha}$-regularity of the flow.
+The regularity step from $C^{1+\alpha}$ into $C^{2+\alpha}$ does not rely on convexity and can be adopted to more general setting.